12 tips to attract more locals to your tours and attractions

 10. Create offers or events around local festivals

-Does your city host a jazz or food festival?
-This is a great opportunity for you to capture a local audience.
-You can create an experience that aligns with the event’s marketing, or offer a special discount in honor of the festival.
+Does your city host a food or music festival?
+Your guests are likely planning their weekends around local cultural events.
+You can create an experience that aligns with a particular event’s marketing or offer a special discount in honor of the festival.
+In other words, there’s room to align your marketing efforts with your city’s social event calendar.

 Building a local customer base is a long-term investment, and there’s no better time to start than now.